mrhpn/Patiet-Agent-Node/README.md

 My first ever client project :heart:

-You, as a patient or your relation, can register for the appointment to visit the hospital.
+You, as a patient or the relation, can register for the appointment to visit the hospital.
 No more time wasting.

 See [Live](https://phyo-patient-agent.herokuapp.com).